 Unlike a standard iron or press, which apply heat and pressure to one spot, a rotary iron uses a conveyor-style system to distribute heat and pressure evenly across the whole surface of the fabric.
 Operators simply feed fabrics through the machine, and let the rotating drum do its thing.

 In use, the rotary iron’s larger surface area efficiently removes creases and saves time versus traditional ironing methods, which often involve more intense manual handling.
-This makes a rotary iron incredibly quick and efficient, not to mention simple to use.
+This makes them incredibly quick and efficient, not to mention simple to use.

 Rotary iron vs traditional ironing – what’s the advantage?